 NAB believes in ‘Zero Corruption, 100pc Development’: Chairman

-- Chairman said that NAB was established to eradicate corruption, recover looted money in order to have Pakistan corruption free.
+- NAB officers should multiply their efforts in nabbing corrupt elements and recover from them hard earned looted money of the innocent citizens of Pakistan.

-ISLAMABAD: National Accountability Bureau (NAB) Chairman Justice (Retd) Javed Iqbal Tuesday said that bureau believes in “Zero Corruption, 100% Development” and striving hard to root out corruption.
+ISLAMABAD: National Accountability Bureau (NAB) Chairman Justice (Retd) Javed Iqbal Tuesday said that bureau believes in “Zero Corruption, 100pc Development” and striving hard to root out corruption.

 In a statement, he said NAB absolutely committed to root out corruption as our Father of the Nation Quaid-i-Azam Muhammad Ali Jinnah had termed “One of the biggest curses... is corruption and bribery.
 That really is a poison.
 We must put it down with an iron hand”.